Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Set logging to whichever level you prefer, or keep it turned off if you like. *Debug* may be a bit too verbose, so we chose *info* as our baseline.

 We'll also make a copy of the rule, and set its direction to *out*.
-We'll not allow outbound traffic by default.

 Specifications for macros can be found <a href=https://github.com/proxmox/pve-docs/blob/master/pve-firewall-macros.adoc>here</a>.